wwwy3y3/coren/README.md

 Is serverside render a big headache for your Single Page App?

-I need head title, description, jsonld, og..., and fetch data from db, render redux preloadedState...
+say you need head title, description, jsonld, og...

+perhaps fetch data from db, then render redux preloadedState

 so many things need to be rendered in HTML